will-quanstrom/react-starter-template/README.md

 - `1` - warn
 - `2` - error

-* ESLint for indentation is removed from this template.*
+_ESLint for indentation is removed from this template_

+4. Run ESLint with `npm run lint`